aykaramba/clog-code-samples/README.md

 # CLOG - Code Samples

 I am adding interesting code samples here that may not be appropriate as tutorials.
+I am using CLOG as a simple blog markup and layout engine here because Common Lisp + CLOG + W3css is so easy to use.
+Everything is marked up manually, this is not a real app.
+The user interface looks like this:

 ### Sample 01 - Drag and Drop